gorse-io/gorse/README.md

 1. Hug, Nicolas.
 Surprise, a Python library for recommender systems. http://surpriselib.com, 2017.

 2. Luo, Xin, et al. "An efficient non-negative matrix-factorization-based approach to collaborative filtering for recommender systems."
 IEEE Transactions on Industrial Informatics 10.2 (2014): 1273-1284.

+3. Lemire, Daniel, and Anna Maclachlan.
+"Slope one predictors for online rating-based collaborative filtering."
+Proceedings of the 2005 SIAM International Conference on Data Mining.
+Society for Industrial and Applied Mathematics, 2005.

+4. George, Thomas, and Srujana Merugu.
+"A scalable collaborative filtering framework based on co-clustering."
+Data Mining, Fifth IEEE international conference on.
+IEEE, 2005.